sulubsquared/youtube-to-mp3/README.md

 - `customtkinter`: A modern and customizable tkinter interface.
 - `yt-dlp`: A command-line program to download videos from YouTube and other sites.
 - `humanize`: Turns a number into a human-readable duration.
+- `pillow`: Library for saving image formats.
+- `requests`: Makes HTTPS requests to a specified URL.

 ### Installation